Artist Statement

 When a mark is made on the surface of a page, it is a piece of personal history.
 It records an interpretation of a mood or a remnant of a movement.
 It captures the energy that came from the physical act of creating those lines and edges.

-In my works, I layer charcoal lines, torn paper, handspun fiber, thread and pastel.
+In my work (many samples below), I layer charcoal lines, torn paper, handspun fiber, thread and pastel.
 I enjoy the discoveries I encounter in the process of combining these different textures, material and colors to make them work together.

 Fiber entered my artwork shortly after I learned to spin yarn on a wheel.
 There are a multitude of materials available for spinning.
 Each has its own individual characteristic that is revealed when spun.
 I am inspired by the curling and bending of the handspun fiber and use it as I would a drawn line to direct the flow or pull a shape from a page.
 Often I find that colors I’m using to make yarn influence my exploration with a piece of artwork.
 Each creative endeavor feeds the other.